-The email signature channel can be used for many different avenues but aspects of the channel often require dedicated management processes to regulate – changing the email signature easily and quickly, maintaining a uniform visual style, ensuring contact details are correct….the list can be quite exhaustive.
+The email signature channel can be used for many different avenues but aspects of the channel often require dedicated management processes to regulate – changing the email signature easily and quickly, maintaining a uniform visual style, ensuring contact details are correct, etc.

 So, what email signature management methods are available and what benefits do they offer?